locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 #### Step 5 - Done!

-Now Tyk Dashboard and Tyk MDCB should be accessible through service `dashboard-svc-tyk-control-plane-tyk-dashboard` at port `3000` and `mdcb-svc-tyk-control-plane-tyk-mdcb` at port `9091` respectively.
+Now Tyk Dashboard and Tyk MDCB should be accessible through service `dashboard-svc-tyk-cp-tyk-dashboard` at port `3000` and `mdcb-svc-tyk-cp-tyk-mdcb` at port `9091` respectively.
 You can login to Dashboard using the admin email and password to start managing APIs.

-You can use the MDCB connection details included in the installation output, to install the [MDCB Data Plane]({{<ref "product-stack/tyk-charts/tyk-data-plane-chart">}}):
+You can use the MDCB connection details included in the installation output, to install the [MDCB Data Plane]({{<ref "product-stack/tyk-charts/tyk-data-plane-chart">}}).

 For the complete installation guide and configuration options, please see [Tyk Control Plane Helm Chart]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}).